DanielTBonn/regex-gist/gist-template.md

 ### Character Classes

+There are quite a few character classes that can comprise regex expressions.
+They usually follow the same pattern however, starting with a `\` and followed by a letter.
+In our case we find two different character classes nested within two different grouping constructs (or in this case a group of characters within a set of parentheses `()`) of our expression.

+- `\d` part of the grouping construct `([\da-z\.-]+)`
+- `\w` part of the grouping construct `([\/\w \.-]*)`

-A character class defines a set of characters, any of which can occur in an input string to fulfill a match.
-An example of this is the brackets we have already seen, but more are:
+These two character classes define a set of characters, any of which can occur in an input string to fulfill a match.
+The first one `\d` matches any arabic numeral digit between `[0-9]`.
+So for any integer expression, such as `86` or `75309`, the regex will match.

-* . -- matches any character except the newline \n
+The second character class `\w` matches any alphanumeric character from the basic latin alphabet, including the underscore, and is equal to `[A-Za-z0-9_]`.

-* \d -- matches any arabic numeral digit.
+* `\d` -- matches any arabic numeral digit.
 Equal to [0-9]
-* \w -- matches any alphanumeric character from the basic latin alphabet, including the underscore.
+* `\w` -- matches any alphanumeric character from the basic latin alphabet, including the underscore.
 Equal to [A-Za-z0-9_]
-* \s -- matches a single whitespace character, including tabs and line breaks
+* `\s` -- matches a single whitespace character, including tabs and line breaks
+* `.` -- matches any character except the newline \n

 Inverse matches can be performed by using the capital letter, see \D matching non-digit characters.

-There are quite a few character classes that can comprise regex expressions.
-They all follow the same pattern however, starting with a `\` and followed by a letter.
-In our case we find two different character classes nested within two different grouping constructs (for now, a group of characters within a set of parentheses `()`) of our expression.

-- `\d` part of the grouping construct `([\da-z\.-]+)`
-- `\w` part of the grouping construct `([\/\w \.-]*)`

 ### Flags